 Comparisons of the model’s weakening rates to weakening rates for historical Florida hurricanes will be reviewed.

 Transition of winds from over-water to over-land (i.e., landfall) will be reviewed.
-Provide color-coded snapshot maps of roughness length and spatial distribution of windspeeds over-land and over-water for Hurricane Dennis (2005) and Hurricane Andrew (1992) at the closest time after landfall.
-(Trade Secret List item)
+Provide color-coded snapshot maps of roughness length and spatial distribution of windspeeds over-land and over-water for Hurricane Jeanne (2004), Hurricane Dennis (2005), and Hurricane Andrew (1992) at the closest time after landfall.

 M-6 Logical Relationships of Hurricane Characteristics